 - Shigeru Egami

-The founder of Shotokan Karate, Gichin Funokoshi asserts a similar view in ia_bunkaihis book Karate-Do Kyohan stating that "….in Karate, hitting, thrusting and kicking, are not the only methods, throwing techniques and pressure against joints are included"…and why wouldn't there be?
+The founder of Shotokan Karate, Gichin Funokoshi asserts a similar view in his book Karate-Do Kyohan stating that "….in Karate, hitting, thrusting and kicking, are not the only methods, throwing techniques and pressure against joints are included"…and why wouldn't there be?
 After all, karate is a civilian fighting system devised by the Okinawan population, formulated for the sake of defending one's self and others.
 As such, it's only natural to have close range and grappling techniques – without them, the art would be severely one-dimensional.

 There's even a word for it – Tegumi, literally meaning "hand grapple", is used to refer to the grappling aspects of karate; it is likely to have been based on the indigenous wrestling style of Okinawa which in conjunction with Chinese martial arts were to form the basis of Okinawan Karate (the 'te' in 'karate' is likely to represent 'tegumi').
 Karate tegumi emphasises close combat principles of grappling and striking coupled as a single (range-dependent) aspect of fighting.